MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/resources/authoringResourceClass.md

 ### Declaring multiple class resources in a module

-A module can define multiple class based DSC resources.
+A module can define multiple class-based DSC resources.
 You just need to declare all classes in the same `.psm1` file and include each name in the `.psd1` manifest.

    ```